×

 We asked foreigners in Japan what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Japan by using online real estate websites, such as Suumo or At Home, which offer a wide range of listings for apartments and houses.
 Additionally, expats can contact real estate agents who specialize in helping foreigners find homes in Japan.
-Additionally, expats can search for homes in Japan by attending open houses or by networking with other expats who may have knowledge of available properties," said one in Japan.
+Additionally, expats can search for homes in Japan by attending open houses or by networking with other expats who may have knowledge of available properties," explained one foreigner living in Japan.

 About the Author